dlux/vagrant-nfs/README.rst

    $ vagrant up
    # 2 vms are spined up a server and a client
-   # Modify Vagrant file provisioner to change services deployed (nfs/smb)
+   # Modify Vagrantfile provisioner to change services deployed (nfs/smb/iscsi)

 NFS Ansible Run
 ---------------